 Output Parameters in SQL Stored Procedure Example

 In this example, we show you how to use Output Parameters in a Stored procedure.
-Please see the Select Stored Procedure article to understand how to write Select statement inside a stored procedure.
-And also refer Introduction to Stored Procedure article to understand the basics of the SQL Server stored procedure.
+Please see the Select Stored Procedure article to understand how to write the Select statement inside a stored procedure.
+And also, refer Introduction to Stored Procedure article to understand the basics of the SQL Server stored procedure.

 The below statement will create a Stored procedure of Name spEmployeeCount.
 And we declare a variable called @EmployeeCount of integer Type along with OUTPUT keyword.
 Within the procedure, we are using the COUNT to find the number of employees in the Employee Duplicate table.
-Then we are assigning the value to the Output parameter.
+Then we assign the value to the Output parameter.

 CREATE PROCEDURE [dbo].[spEmployeeCount] @EmployeeCount INT OUTPUT AS BEGIN SELECT @EmployeeCount = COUNT(EmpID)FROM [EmployeeDuplicates] END